 Laptop/tablet will be needed in class.

-Readings will consist of a selection of articles and book chapters that will be made available in due course.
+Readings will consist of a selection of articles and book chapters that will be made available on Canvas in due course.

 - ECTS Credits